-Minnesota is home to 17 million acres of forest land, both public and private, including 528 wildlife management areas, 43 designated ruffed grouse management areas and 630 miles of hunters walking trails.
+Minnesota is home to more than10 million acres of actively managed public forests, including 528 wildlife management areas, 40 designated ruffed grouse management areas and over 600 miles of hunters walking trails.

 Ruffed grouse habitats are primarily in the central and northern regions and extend into the southeast along the Mississippi River.
 In northern Minnesota, ongoing timber management aids in continued creation of excellent grouse habitat in various stages of growth, which provides hunters with many more options than other states.

 According to a recent DNR survey, “The ruffed grouse (Bonasa umbellus) is the most popular game bird in Minnesota, with an annual harvest averaging >500,000 birds.”
 Even on the downward cycle, hunters in other states envy Minnesota’s flush rates.
 “The grouse drum counts are still favorable,” says Ed Fussy of Pimushe Resort near Bemidji.
 Fussy has hosted avid grouse hunters for more than 20 years at his resort.

 He commented that “the out-of-state grouse hunters love to come to Minnesota, because even our lowest bird population years are still better than their best.”
 He also recalls that “just last fall, some of our hunters had 20- to 30-a-day bird flushes.”

 |Photo by Matt Soberg|

 Eric Hanson, owner of Pehrson Lodge Resort on Lake Vermilion, says his “out-of-state hunting guests appreciate the uncrowded hunting land they find here in northern Minnesota.
 Rarely will you see a no trespassing sign or other hunters while you’re out for the day.”

 “Minnesota is also easy to hunt, no need to check your guns or purchase special gun licenses,” he adds.
 Fall is also an excellent time to bring the family and combine some fishing and fall color sightseeing during your stay.

 Helpful grouse hunting information: